Swaraag: Pratap Singh Nirwan

 Pratap Singh is the founder and team coach for Swaraag band.
 The main idea is to portray the traditional Indian art and culture in the right way to the global platforms.
 Yet, deep down his love for Music kept looking for a perfect opportunity which came into fruition as Swaraag.
 His sole intention behind Swaraag was to popularize the traditional Indian music by creating a new genre of Indo-western fusion.

-Traditional Indian Folk Music has totally disappeared from the limelight over the years.
-Swaraag attempts to re-establish the same with its Indo-western fusion music.
+Swaraag attempts to re-establish traditional Indian Folk Music with its Indo-western fusion music.

 Mohammad Asif Khan

 Mohammad Asif Khan is the voice of Swaraag.
 He has been trained in Rajasthani Folk and Sufi Music.
 In his early days, he was trained by his own father, Ustad Mahmood Khan.
-He was born with the gift of Music and by the age of 6, he was performing on Live Stage Shows.
 He believes that younger generation has more influence of western music as compared to classical Indian music.
 So, his motive lies on the ground of uplifting traditional Indian music.
 His raw, powerful and versatile voice is the signature style of the band Swaraag.
 Many of his live show audience have felt that his voice reminds them of Late Nusrat Fateh Ali Khan.
-His unique style of playing the harmonium fits extremely well with the overall musical instruments and arrangements by other talented Swaraag band members.
-Before joining Swaraag, Asif has won the runner up for a famous Indian Singing Reality show called Bharat Ki Shaan ~ which was telecasted on National Channel Doordarshan TV.
+His unique style of playing the harmonium fits with the overall musical instruments and arrangements by other Swaraag band members.